DavidFerreiro/ProteinModelerABC/README.md

 Click here to download the [computer](https://github.com/DavidFerreiro/ProteinModelerABC/tree/main/ProteinModelerABC) or [cluster](https://github.com/DavidFerreiro/ProteinModelerABC/tree/main/ProteinModelerABC_Cluster) version

 ## Install
-To compile the program go to the main directory and type:
+To compile the program go to the main directory (the one with the ".py" files of the [computer](https://github.com/DavidFerreiro/ProteinModelerABC/tree/main/ProteinModelerABC) or [cluster](https://github.com/DavidFerreiro/ProteinModelerABC/tree/main/ProteinModelerABC_Cluster) versions and type:
 ```
 make install
 ```